mohisa302/Blog-app/README.md

   - [📜 License ](#-license-)
   </details>

-# 📰 Blogify - Rails App <a name="about-project"></a>
+# 📰 Coatino - Rails App <a name="about-project"></a>

-**Blogify** is a simple, easy-to-use blogging platform which allows users to create and publish their own blog posts.
+**Costino** is a simple, easy-to-use blogging platform which allows users to create and publish their own blog posts.
 Users can also read posts from other users and give likes/comments.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>